 We are in the process of finalizing PIT count numbers and gathering housing inventory information to prepare for when the submission to HUD opens, likely sometime in March but they have not announced the open and close dates yet.
 Even though we are still working on finalizing the numbers, we know that we are seeing an increase in both sheltered and unsheltered homelessness across all three counties, with what appears to be the most dramatic increase in Berkshire County with about 31 people unsheltered on the night of the count in Pittsfield alone, during a count which took place during a winter storm.
 Now that the 2023 winter count is complete and we are in the data cleaning and submission/reporting stage, we are turning our attention to a 2023 warmer months count which is tentatively scheduled for early June.
 Planning meetings for this June count are about to begin to discuss any changes we need to make from the winter count for the different weather conditions.

 The Longitudinal Systems Analysis (LSA) and Systems Performance Reports (SPM) were both submitted to HUD on time this year.
-We received an extension for he LSA and submitted prior to our January 28th deadline and submitted the SPM on February 24th ahead of the February 28th deadline.
+We received an extension for the LSA and submitted prior to our January 28th deadline and submitted the SPM on February 24th ahead of the February 28th deadline.
 Both of these reports will impact our CoC’s score on the next funding application process.
 The results of the System Performance Measures are included with this Board Report and the Data Evaluation Committee will review results from the Longitudinal Systems Analysis to pull out and share important information and/or progress.

 Preliminary PIT Count Data